tchardonnens-ledger/scanurl/README.md

 # ScanURL

-ScanURL is a web-based tool that can be used for OSINT (Open Source Intelligence) purposes.
-The tool retrieves various pieces of information about a URL or a first level domain.
+ScanURL is a web-based tool that can be used to retrieve various pieces of information about a URL or a first level domain.
 The information retrieved includes WHOIS, IP, reverse DNS and redirections analysis.

 ## How it works